 “What are you seeing?”
 Taylor asked inquisitively.
 Her eyes had landed on the Martin Bahr credit, and she wondered why Reginald had poured so much money into the private detective company in town.
 Martin Bahr was an old friend of a friend of hers, and she couldn’t imagine he would involve himself with the likes of Reginald.
 But then again, she had.

 “Martin Bahr was an acquaintance of mine.
 He has his own private detective business now, but it’s listed as Martin Bahr Investments, I am just trying to figure out why it was labeled that way” she said, truthfully.
-Taylor’s eyes widened and he quickly shot off a few more questions, and his fingers typed feverishly, pulling up this and that.
+Brad’s eyes widened and he quickly shot off a few more questions, and his fingers typed feverishly, pulling up this and that.

 “Thanks” she said finally “Let me know if I can help in any other way.”